chris-stellato/capstone1/README.md

 ### Presentation
 The final project presentation includes visual aids, results of hypothesis testing, and a summary of insights and takeaways.
-#
-View the final project presentation here: https://github.com/chris-stellato/capstone_1/blob/master/capstone_1_presentation.pdf
+View the final project presentation: https://github.com/chris-stellato/capstone_1/blob/master/capstone_1_presentation.pdf